mamoore1440/Econ-Blog-old/src/content/all-Notes/Concepts-Notes.md

 - Invisable Hand                  White hand
 - Temporality                     Hourglass

+Ignore for now:

 Now that is it formatted to economy/4 Sub sections there will be 4C2 connection posts.

-Meybe: Color and give a number based on Level (Concepts is Last & 3 | stop at articles like Demographics, Irrational Psychology).
+Maybe: Color and give a number based on Level (Concepts is Last & 3 | stop at articles like Demographics, Irrational Psychology).